Uranium ore: Metamorphic deposits

 Metamorphic deposits those that occur in metasediments or metavolcanic rocks where there is no direct evidence for mineralization post-dating metamorphism.
 These deposits were formed during regional metamorphism of uranium bearing or mineralized sediments or volcanic precursors.
 The most prominent deposits of this type are Mary Kathleen, Queensland, Australia, and Forstau, Austria.

 Lignite

 Lignite deposits (soft brown coal) can contain significant uranium mineralization.
 Mineralization can also be found in clay and sandstone immediately adjacent to lignite deposits.
 Uranium has been adsorbed onto carbonaceous matter and as a result no discrete uranium minerals have formed.
-Deposits of this type are known from the Serres Basin, in Greece, and in North and South Dakota in the USA.
+Deposits of this type are known from the Serres Basin, in Greece, and in North and South Dakota.
 The uranium content in these deposits is very low, on average less than 0.005% U3O8, and does not currently warrant commercial extraction.
+When burned (e.g. in coal-fired power plants) the coal fly ash or bottom ash may contain a mass fraction of uranium high enough to be a concern as hazardous waste or to be potentially lucrative for extraction and sale.
+This is because the combustion process removes the carbon content as well as volatile elements, leaving non-volatile oxides behind.

 Black shale deposits

 Black shale mineralisations are large low-grade resources of uranium.
 They form in submarine environments under oxygen-free conditions.
 Organic matter in clay-rich sediments will not be converted to CO2 by biological processes in this environment and it can reduce and immobilise uranium dissolved in seawater.
 Average uranium grades of black shales are 50 to 250 ppm.
 The largest explored resource is Ranstad in Sweden containing 254,000 t of uranium.
 However, there are estimates for black shales in the US and Brazil assuming a uranium content of over 1 million tonnes, but at grades below 100 ppm uranium.
-The Chattanooga Shale in the southeastern USA for example is estimated to contain 4 to 5 million tonnes at an average grade of 54 ppm.
+Chattanooga Shale in the southeastern United States is estimated to contain 4 to 5 million tonnes at an average grade of 54 ppm.

-Because of their low grades, no black shale deposit ever produced significant amounts of uranium with one exception: the Ronneburg deposit in eastern Thuringia, Germany.
-The Ordovician and Silurian black shales at Ronneburg have a background uranium content of 40 to 60 ppm.
+Only the Ronneburg deposit in eastern Thuringia, Germany, has produced significant amounts of uranium.
+The Ordovician and Silurian black shales have a background uranium content of 40 to 60 ppm.
 However, hydrothermal and supergene processes caused remobilsation and enrichment of the uranium.
 The production between 1950 and 1990 was about 100,000 t of uranium at average grades of 700 to 1,000 ppm.
 Measured and inferred resources containing 87,000 t uranium at grades between 200 and 900 ppm are left.